Angostura Colada Cocktail Recipe

 Method

-Add bitters, rum, pineapple juice, cream of coconut, lime juice, and cubed ice to a shaker.
+1. Add bitters, rum, pineapple juice, cream of coconut, and lime juice to a shaker.

-Strain into a snifter glass over fresh cracked ice.
+4. Fill a snifter glass with fresh cracked ice.